spacetelescope/awesimsoss/README.md

 Authors: Joe Filippazzo, Kevin Volk, Jonathan Fraine, Michael Wolfe

-This pure Python module produces simulated TSO data for the Single Object Slitless Spectroscopy (SOSS) mode of the NIRISS instrument onboard the James Webb Space Telescope.
+This pure Python package produces simulated TSO data for the Single Object Slitless Spectroscopy (SOSS) mode of the NIRISS instrument onboard the James Webb Space Telescope.

 ### Dependencies
 The following packages are needed to run `awesimsoss`: